top of page

 UX/UI Designer

 I was included in the workshop that came up with a multi-pronged solution to reduce costs to the company and improve user experience.
-The part I ended up being responsible for was the design of the tax season dashboard.
+I ended up being responsible for the design of the tax season dashboard.
 I took into account what users said they wanted to do when they called us, what else the business wanted to nudge them to do, and basic design principles when designing the solution.

 Key deliverables